MagaliDrumare/A-Little-guide-to-building-Large-Language-Models-in-2024/README.md

 ## 🎯 Focus on a Little guide to building Large Language Models in 2024
-This is a post-recording of a 75min lecture I gave two weeks ago on how to train a LLM from scratch in 2024.
-I tried to keep it short and comprehensive – focusing on concepts that are crucial for training good LLM but often hidden in tech reports.
+This is a post-recording of a 75 min lecture on how to train a LLM from scratch in 2024 made by Thom Wolf - Hugging Face
  - https://huggingface.co/posts/thomwolf/706415412818350
  - https://youtu.be/2-SPH9hIKT8?feature=shared

-Concepts/tools/techniques for training good performance LLM:
+Concepts/tools/techniques for training good performance LLM explained by Thom Wolf
 * Step 1 : Finding, preparing and evaluating web scale data
   * Datasets examples : Cosmopedia v1.0  https://github.com/huggingface/cosmopedia , Starcoder2  https://github.com/bigcode-project/starcoder2/
   * Filter Data tools by Meta : https://fasttext.cc/